Conference Website Checklist: 12 Must-Haves for Registration, Speakers, and SEO

 Registration

 Registration is the primary conversion.
-Everything else supports it.
+Every other element on the site supports it.

 - Registration CTA visible above the fold on every page

-- Form fields minimized (name, email, company — collect details in confirmation)
+- Form fields minimized: name, email, company (collect details in the confirmation flow)

-- Early bird pricing with a real deadline
+- Early bird pricing with a deadline that creates urgency

-- Confirmation page with calendar invite download (.ics)
+- Confirmation page with calendar invite download (.ics file)

-See our detailed guide on building high-converting registration pages for design patterns and examples.
+See our guide on building high-converting registration pages for design patterns that increase completion rates.

 Speakers and Agenda

 Speaker pages: Each speaker gets a dedicated section or page with photo, name, title, company, bio, and session title.
 Link to their LinkedIn or website.
-Speaker names drive search traffic — people search for speakers before registering.
+Speaker names drive search traffic: people search for speakers before deciding whether to register.

-Agenda: Clear, scannable format.
-Time, session title, speaker, and track (if multi-track).
-Mobile-friendly — attendees reference the agenda on their phones during the event.
-Filterable by track or topic if the agenda is large.
+Agenda display: Use a clear, scannable format.
+Each session needs: time slot, session title, speaker name, and track (if multi-track).
+The agenda must be mobile-friendly because attendees reference it on their phones during the event.
+Add filtering by track or topic for agendas with 15+ sessions.

-Publish speakers and agenda as early as possible.
+Timing matters: Publish speakers and agenda as early as possible.
 These are the primary decision factors for registration.
 A "Speakers TBA" page does not convert.
-Even 3-4 confirmed speakers with the promise of more drives more registrations than an empty page.
+Even 3-4 confirmed speakers with the promise of more drives registrations better than an empty page.

 Sponsors

 Sponsors expect visibility.
-Your website is a key deliverable in the sponsorship package.
+Your conference website is a deliverable in the sponsorship package.

 - Dedicated sponsors page with tiered display (Platinum, Gold, Silver)